dmartinezgamboa/api-design-node-v3/README.md

 * branch - `lesson-4`
 * test command - `yarn test-controllers` or `npm run test-controllers`

 So far we have routes and models.
-Now we need to hook our routes up to our models so we can perfom CRUD on the models based on the routes + verbs.
+Now we need to hook our routes up to our models so we can perform CRUD on the models based on the routes + verbs.
 That's exactly what controllers do.

 - [ ] create CRUD resolvers in `utils/crud.js`
 - [ ] create controllers for the Item resources using the base crud resolvers